GStechschulte/energy-efficiency/README.md

 # Estimation of energy efficiency and condition monitoring #

+We conducted a preliminary study, *"Condition monitoring and energy efficiency tools from smart (sub-)meters"*, to gauge the potential of condition monitoring and energy efficiency digital services based mainly on electricity consumption data.
+Thus, we tested methods that could be used as the basis to build estimation tools with a particular focus on industrial sites and factory equipment (industry 4.0).

 ## Background and objectives ##

 ## About this repository ##
-Code, works in progress, and supplemental information related to Gabriel Stechschulte's master thesis "" and research performed in the context of the innovation project.
+Code, works in progress, and supplemental information related to Gabriel Stechschulte's master thesis *"Industrial Equipment Energy Efficiency Estimation and Performance Deviation Detection Using IoT Enabled Energy Metering"* and research performed in the context of the innovation project.

 ### Directories ###